Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

-Fig.~\ref{fig:v404}(a) shows the light curve extracted from the \textsl{NuSTAR} observation.
-The extreme variability can be seen throughout the observation with the count rate exceeding 20,000 counts/sec during the peak flares.
+Fig.~\ref {fig:v404}(a) shows the light curve extracted from the \textsl{NuSTAR} observation following the method described in \citet{Walton:2016fso}.
+The extreme variability can be seen throughout the observation, with the count rate exceeding 20,000 counts/sec during the peak flares.
 The flux observed from the source increased by an order of magnitude very rapidly.
 The observation also displays spectral variability.
-Fig.~\ref{fig:v404}(b) shows the progression of hardness ratio which is the ratio of the flux in the hard band (10-79 keV) and soft band (3-10 keV).
-It shows that the hardness ratio remains almost constant for the first few orbits and then starts to vary rapidly which coincides with the onset of flares in the observation.
-In Fig.~\ref{fig:v404}(c), we plotted the hardness intensity diagram for this observation which is essentially the hardness ratio plotted against the flux in the whole allowed energy band (3-79 keV).
-Spectral states are not specifically defined and no correlation is found in the majority of observations.
-The positive correlation can be seen only at lower count rates up to 100 cts$^{-1}$ which is very less as compared to the counts during the flares ($10^4$ cts$^{-1}$).
+Fig.~\ref {fig:v404}(b) shows the progression of the hardness ratio, which is the ratio of flux in the hard band (10-79 keV) and the soft band (3-10 keV).
+It shows that the hardness ratio remains almost constant for the first few orbits and then starts to vary rapidly, which coincides with the onset of flares in the observation.
+In Fig.~\ref {fig:v404}(c), we plotted the hardness intensity diagram for this observation, which is essentially the hardness ratio plotted against the flux in the whole allowed energy band (3-79 keV).
+Spectral states are not specifically defined, and no correlation is found in the majority of observations similar to \citet{Walton:2016fso}.
+The positive correlation can only be seen at lower count rates of up to 100 cts$^{-1}$, which is much lower compared to the counts during flares ($10^4$ cts$^{-1}$).

-To check the presence of absorption during flares and to highlight the reflection features present in the observation, we have obtained the spectra for which the count rate exceeds 4,000 counts/sec.
-The total exposure is only about 110 ks and reflection features are clearly visible when it is fitted with the absorbed power law as shown in figure~\ref{fig:abspow}.
-There is also an absorption edge present around 7.5 keV implying that additional absorption is present along with the Galactic one.
+To check the presence of absorption during flares and to highlight the reflection features present in the observation, we obtained spectra for which the count rate exceeded 4,000 counts/sec.
+The total exposure is only about 1.4 ks, and the reflection features are clearly visible when fitted with the absorbed power law, as shown in figure~\ref{fig:abspow}.
+There is also an absorption edge around 7.5 keV, implying that additional absorption is present along with the Galactic one.
 There is no visible absorption in the flare spectrum.
-It implies that the flares also originate from the inner region of the accretion disk and the absorption is unlikely to have any significant effect on very high count rates.
+This implies that the flares also originate from the inner region of the accretion disk, and the absorption is unlikely to have any significant effect on very high count rates.